Close

 Available Sizes

-TerraLam CLT mats are available in 3- or 5-ply construction, with a variety of lengths and widths that fit your needs.
+TerraLam CLT mats are available in 3- 5- or 7-ply construction, with a variety of lengths and widths that fit your needs.
 Need a specific size?
 Just ask.

 Request a Quote